Ironclad-Project/Ironclad/CONTRIBUTING.md

 Please check the official
 [contributing guide](https://ironclad-os.org/contributing.html) for
-information on beginer-friendly tasks to do, guidelines, licensing guidance, and other information.
+information on beginner-friendly tasks to do, guidelines, licensing guidance, and other information.